Rush Copley Administrative Team

 Vice President, Foundation and Chief Development Officer

-An effective leader, David Petasnick brings nearly 15 years of clinical and operational experience to Rush-Copley’s administrative team.
+An effective leader, David Petasnick brings over 20 years of clinical and operational experience to Rush Copley’s administrative team.

-As Assistant Vice President, Ancillary Services, David oversees multiple clinical areas including Imaging Services, Laboratory, Pharmacy and Respiratory.
-In addition, he manages Hospitality Services at Rush-Copley.
+As Vice President, Ancillary Services, David oversees multiple clinical areas including Imaging Services, Laboratory, Pharmacy, Emergency Services, Heart and Vascular Services, GI & Pain Center and the Castle Surgicenter.
+In addition, he manages Facilities and Hospitality Services at Rush Copley.

 David received his bachelor’s degree in political science and a master’s degree in Hospital and Health Administration from the University of Iowa.
 David, his wife, and their three children reside in Oswego.

 Prior to her current role, Dr. Fann served as the Chair of the Credentials Committee since its inception in 2007.
 In this role, she developed and implemented a solid and consistent credentialing and privileging process within the organization.
 For her work on this committee, she was selected by her peers for the Medical Staff Leadership Award in 2009.
-Additionally, she has been a long-standing member of the Medical Executive, Bylaws and Professional Affairs Committees.
+Additionally, she has been a long-standing member of the Medical Executive and Bylaws Committees.

 Dr. Fann, a board-certified family physician, was the Program Director of the Rush Copley Family Medicine Residency Program and Clinic Director for their Family Medicine Center.
 She is still clinically active as senior faculty within the residency program.
 Dr. Fann has been on the medical staff at Rush Copley Medical Center and an Assistant Professor at Rush Medical College since 2001.